 A kitchen wiring plan is made up of three main type of circuits: general lighting, small appliance, and permanent (or large) appliance.
 General lighting circuits supply electricity to all room lighting, including overhead, task, and accent lighting.
 Small appliance circuits serve receptacles (outlets) in the kitchen countertop areas, providing power for plug-in or portable appliances.
-Permanent appliance circuits supply fixed appliances, such as ranges, cooktops, ovens, garbage disposers, dishwashers, and built-in microwaves.
+Permanent appliance circuits supply fixed appliances, such as ranges, cooktops, ovens, garbage disposers, dishwashers, built-in microwaves, and in some cases, refrigerators.
 Many permanent appliance circuits are dedicated circuits, meaning that each circuit serves only one appliance.
 Rules about which circuits must be dedicated vary among local codes, so be sure to follow the specific requirements for your area.

 The NEC outlines minimum requirements for branch circuits in the kitchen.
 These are the basic circuits and guidelines that must be included or followed in a new or remodeled kitchen.
 Your kitchen design may include additional circuits or involve special rules for things like islands and peninsulas or lighting and receptacles in adjoining rooms.
 Every kitchen wiring plan must include: